zblenlighten/power/Computer science.md

     - Multithreading
     - Can be achieved via context-switching in a single core, and parallelism in a multi-core
     - Deadlock: Mutual exclusion, Hold and wait or resource holding, No preemption, Circular wait
+    - Time-sharing: CPU
+    - Sharding: RAM

 - I/O
   - Blocking (vs: Non-blocking)：connection is blocked until there is some data to read or the data is fully written
+    - Possible causes: I/O, lock, network request, database connection
-  - Synchronous (vs: Asynchronous)：code executing in sequence
+  - Synchronous (vs: Asynchronous)：code executing in sequence (one at a time)
   - File
     - Regular file
     - Directory